 Bitcoin may hardly be considered a viable and stable store of value due to its extreme volatility.
 Today, the cryptocurrency’s price is likely to go up or down more than 20% in one day.

-If you want to benefit from blockchain technology, the future is in alternative cryptocurrencies, or so-called altcoins.
-The majority of altcoins, including Litecoin and Ethereum, use the same blockchain technology as Bitcoin.
+On the other hand, we cannot be sure is cryptocurrency dead as a concept itself.
+Still, you can benefit from alternative cryptocurrencies or so-called altcoins.
+The majority of altcoins, including Litecoin and Ethereum, use the same technology as Bitcoin.
 Being designed differently than Bitcoin, however, these altcoins are much more secure, sustainable, and reliable as virtual money.
-For example, Litecoin takes substantially less time to add new blocks to the blockchain.
+For example, Litecoin takes substantially less time to add new blocks to the chain.
 And with Ethereum, you can easily create secure contracts that will hold the money until a specific goal or date is reached.

 The blockchain turns legacy businesses into tech innovators

 Imagine a not-so-distant future when you don’t need to use any centralized systems to complete transactions.
 Instead, we might pay for insurance or healthcare by means of peer-to-peer transactions, play online games and stream walkthroughs for a dollar, delegate retail ownership to third parties, receive money directly and invest in our children’s education without expensive banking services.
 The blockchain tech is already bringing these ideas to life.

 Today, transactions still rely on banks, which provide a certain authority.
 While living life online and going through the casual routine of receiving and sending emails, updating software, or cleansing your system from viruses, you always get some assurance from a service provider.
 You see a pop-up message saying that your email has been delivered, that your system is safe, and that your software is up to date.
 You trust these messages just as you trust the bank that’s responsible for your financial payments.